[UPDATED in 2025]

 Choosing the right gym flooring for your home or commercial gym may be more complex than you initially thought.
 This is because several factors come into play when making the best choice for your set-up.
 You need to pick the right material, thickness, and flooring system to support users and provide a safe foundation for exercise.
 From self-locking rubber mats to gym flooring rolls, you have many options to consider.
-In this ultimate guide to gym flooring, learn all the options you have available so you can make the best choice for your gym flooring.

 In this guide: